Finite type as fundamental objects even non-single-valued and non-continuous: Characterizing multivalued shadowing on totally disconnected space

-\begin{thm} Let $X$ be a compact totally disconnected Hausdorff space and $F:X\to 2^X$ a set-valued map.
-Then $F$ has shadowing property if and only if $(X,F)$ is conjugate to an inverse limit of set-valued of finite type such that the inverse system of their induced orbit systems satisfy Mittag-Leffler condition. \end{thm} \begin{proof} By Theorem \ref{thm3.12} and Corollary \ref{cor5.7}. \end{proof}
+\begin{thm} Let $f:X\to 2^X$ be a multivalued map on a compact totally disconnected Hausdorff space $X$.
+Then $f$ has shadowing property if and only if $(X,f)$ is conjugate to an inverse limit of multivalued of finite type such that the inverse system of their induced orbit systems satisfy Mittag-Leffler condition. \end{thm} \begin{proof} This is a consequence of Theorem \ref{thm3.12} and Corollary \ref{cor5.7}. \end{proof} For single-valued maps, recall the profound result proved in \cite{GM}.

-For single-valued map.
-Recall the profound result proved in \cite{GM}. \begin{thm} Let $X$ be a compact totally disconnected Hausdorff space.
-The map $f:X\to X$ has single-valued shadowing if and only if $(X,f)$ is conjugate to the inverse limit of an ML inverse system of subshifts of finite type. \end{thm}
+\begin{thm} Let $f:X\to X$ be a map on a compact totally disconnected Hausdorff space $X$.
+Then $f$ has single-valued shadowing if and only if $(X,f)$ is conjugate to the inverse limit of an ML inverse system of subshifts of finite type. \end{thm}

-Combining the results above, we can obtain the following statements.
+Combining the results above, we obtain the following statement.